openstack/neutron/doc/source/feature_classification/feature_classification_introduction.rst

 Immature
 --------

-Immature features do not have enough functionality to satisfy real-world use cases.
+Immature features do not have enough functionality to satisfy real world use cases.

 An immature feature is a feature being actively developed, which is only